voorhoede/manifiesta/CONCEPT.md

 ## Extras

 * Add message when content fails to load in iframe.
 May be undetectable, so could add text behind iframe after x seconds.
+* Add business logic for a2hs prompt.
+* Animate a2hs prompt into view.
 * Support `meta[name="theme_color"]`.
 * Support Android "back", "home" and "options" buttons in bottom bar.
 * Support "show tabs" button in browser to show tab in overview with theme color.